museomix/museomix.org/wp-content/plugins/captcha/readme.txt

 5. Contact form with Captcha.

 == Changelog ==

+= V3.9.5 - 03.02.2014 =
+* Update : We updated all functionality for wordpress 3.8.1.
+* Update : Changed filter for captcha in the login form.

 = V3.9.4 - 16.01.2014 =
 * Update : BWS plugins section is updated.